merative/acd-containers/src/pages/usage/overview.md

 There were no signs of ulceration
 ```

-The resulting concept over ulceration will contain medical codes along with contextual information about the concept - in this example, the concept is negated.
+The resulting concept over `ulceration` will contain medical codes along with contextual information about the concept (note in this example, the concept is negated):

 ```
 {